metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

 - `offset_seconds` (Number) OffsetSeconds specifies an offset in seconds, relative to UTC.
-If set, guest changes to the clock will be kept during reboots and not reset.
+If set,guest changes to the clock will be kept during reboots and not reset.